 If you’re considering accounting, you’ll have come across ACCA, the Association of Chartered Certified Accountants.
-The ACCA is the world’s leading global body for professional accountants, with almost 190,000 members and 480,000 students across 178 countries.
+The ACCA is the world’s leading global body for professional accountants, with almost 227,000 members and 554,000 students worldwide.

 Several qualifications are available but the most popular is the ACCA qualification, which earns you Certified Chartered Accountant status and ACCA membership.

 As an ACCA member, you’ll hone your skills, build your professional credibility and unlock better career opportunities worldwide – but it’s a big time, effort and financial commitment.

 With pass rates on some papers are as low as 30% you don’t want to commit unless you can pass, or your investment will be wasted.

 First, let’s look at what the ACCA involves.
 For more detail, check out our article on Becoming a Chartered Accountant: How to Pass the ACCA.

 How many exams are there in the ACCA?